Long John Baldry: Move to Canada, later career

 After time in New York City and Los Angeles in 1978, Baldry lived in Dundas, Ontario from 1980 to 1984 before settling in Vancouver, British Columbia, where he became a Canadian citizen.
 He toured the west and east coasts as well as the United States northwest.

-In 1976, he teamed with Seattle singer Kathi McDonald, who became part of the Long John Baldry Band, touring Canada and the United States.
-In 1979 the pair recorded a version of the Righteous Brothers' "You've Lost That Lovin' Feelin'", following which McDonald became part of his touring group for two decades.
+In 1976, he teamed with the American singer Kathi McDonald, who became part of the Long John Baldry Band, touring Canada and the United States.
+In 1979 the pair recorded a version of the Righteous Brothers' "You've Lost That Lovin' Feelin'" (of which Baldry previously covered solo in 1966), following which McDonald became part of his touring group for two decades.
 The song entered the United States Billboard charts and was a No. 2 hit in Australia in 1980. "(Walk Me Out In the) Morning Dew", a song from his 1980 Boys in the Band album, became a hit in the Netherlands in 1981.

 He last recorded with the Stony Plain label.
 His 1997 album Right To Sing The Blues won a Juno Award in the Blues Album of the Year category at the Juno Awards of 1997.

 In 2003, Baldry headlined the British Legends of Rhythm and Blues United Kingdom tour, alongside Zoot Money, Ray Dorset and Paul Williams.
 Baldry's final United States performance was held at Barrister Hall in Columbus, Ohio, on 19 July 2004.
 Baldry's final United Kingdom tour as the Long John Baldry Trio concluded with a performance on 13 November 2004 at The King's Lynn Arts Centre, King's Lynn, Norfolk, England.
 The trio consisted of Baldry, Butch Coulter on harmonica and Dave Kelly on slide guitar.